huangf1/anycsv/README.md

 # anycsv
-This is a robust CSV parser for Python 2 (3 is not supported), based on the default csv Python module.
+This is a robust CSV parser for Python 3 (Python 2 is NOT supported), based on the default csv Python module.

 ## Install